synergylabs/BuildingDepot/buildingdepot/Documentation/source/api/DataService/sensorgroup.rst

 This request creates a new SensorGroup with the name and description in the building specified by the user.

-.. http:post:: /api/sensor_group?name=<Name>&building=<Building>
+.. http:post:: /api/sensor_group

-   :param string name: Name of SensorGroup
+   :json string name: Name of the sensor group
-   :param string building: Name of building in which the SensorGroup is to be created
+   :json string building: Building to which this sensor group belongs
-   :param string description (optional): Descrption for SensorGroup
+   :json string description: Description for the sensor group

    :returns:
       * **success** `(string)` -- Returns 'True' if data is posted succesfully otherwise 'False'
       * **error** `(string)` -- An additional value that will be present only if the request fails specifying the cause for failure